-The entry point for Homeward Bound’s services for single adults, including all veterans, is the Mill Street Center in San Rafael.
+The entry point for Homeward Bound’s adult services and for veterans is the Mill Street Center in San Rafael.
 For information about this emergency shelter program, please call 415-457-9651.

 In Marin County, Veterans Service Officer Sean Stephens can help veterans connect with benefits at 415-473-6193.
-Michelle Funez Arteaga, a licensed clinical social worker, is the Marin County representative for a program known as HUD-VASH and can help link homeless veterans with applicable resources at 415-382-3363 x238.
+Michelle Funez Arteaga, a licensed clinical social worker, is the Marin County representative for a program known as HUD-VASH that links homeless veterans with housing options.
+Reach her at 415-382-3363 x238.

 Additional information about homeless veterans is available at http://www.va.gov/homeless/